derekmisler/Storylines/README.md

-The-Science-Behind-Fall-Color
+Storylines
 =============================

 exploreasheville.com/science-behind-fall-color
+exploreasheville.com/blue-ridge-parkway

-This is the first in 3 projects for the Asheville Convention and Visitors Bureau.
+This is my repository for the 3 Storylines projects for the Asheville Convention and Visitors Bureau.
 There are no images contained in this repository, as those are contained within our FTP site and the file structure is different and I don't really feel like duplicating them here.